mohammadsaif19/continue/extensions/vscode/CONTRIBUTING.md

-# Continue VS Code Extension
+# FazzaPilot VS Code Extension

-This is the Continue VS Code Extension.
+This is the FazzaPilot VS Code Extension.
 Its primary jobs are

-1. Implement the IDE side of the Continue IDE protocol, allowing a Continue server to interact natively in an IDE.
+1. Implement the IDE side of the FazzaPilot IDE protocol, allowing a FazzaPilot server to interact natively in an IDE.
 This happens in `src/continueIdeClient.ts`.
-2. Open the Continue React app in a side panel.
+2. Open the FazzaPilot React app in a side panel.
 The React app's source code lives in the `gui` directory.
-The panel is opened by the `continue.openContinueGUI` command, as defined in `src/commands.ts`.
+The panel is opened by the `continue.openFazzaPilotGUI` command, as defined in `src/commands.ts`.

 # How to run the extension